-- Assign and complete all SAs due during FY2019 through FY2021 at least 220 SAs annually (based on a previous 5 year average completed).
+- 1. Assign and complete all SAs due during FY2019 through FY2021 at least 225 SAs annually (based on a previous 5 year averagecompleted).
 The amount would be adjusted based on the previous 5 year average to use as a goal for completing the SAs. - 2.
-Two safety audit blitzes will be conducted in conjunction with FMCSA in ND to have an impact on the high number of new carriers. - 3.
+Two safety audit blitzes will be conducted in conjunction with FMCSA in ND to have an impact on the high number of new carriers - 3.
 Require auditors to promptly (within 3 days) submit each SA to the coordinator for review. - 4.
 Coordinate with FMCSA to develop and deliver in-service training for the coordinator and auditors as needed. - 5.
-Evaluate program continuity plan to assess the need for training, personnel, or other resources.
+Evaluate program continuity plan to assess the need for training, personnel, or other resources. - 6.
+As available, utilze new entrant employee when requests are made by CMV industry in their assigned work area for presentations.